greena13/react-hotkeys/README.md

 Each id is also given a coloured emoticon, to make it easy to visually trace the propagation of particular events through multiple components.

-Below is an example (verbos) log output:
+Below is an example (verbose) log output:

 ```
 HotKeys (GLOBAL-C0🔺): Bound handler handleGlobalKeydown() to document.onkeydown()